An $L_\infty$ algebra structure on polyvector fields: The set-up

-We start the paper with defining what are the right versions of polyvector fields on $V$ and of the cohomological Hochschild complex of $S(V^*)$ for an infinite-dimensional vector space $V$ with finite-dimensional graded components.
-Then we prove an analog of the Hochschild-Kostant-Rosenberg theorem in our setting.
+We start with defining suitable versions of polyvector fields on $V$ and of the cohomological Hochschild complex of $S(V^*)$.
+Then we prove in our setting a direct analog of the Hochschild-Kostant-Rosenberg theorem.